sharetribe/sharetribe/README.md

 #### Setting up S3

-If you want to use s3 to host your images, you need to do a bit more configuration.
+If you want to use S3 to host your images, you need to do a bit more configuration.

-1. Create a IAM role which has full s3 access.
-Save the aws access and secret keys.
+1. Create a IAM role which has full S3 access.
+Save the AWS access and secret keys.

 1. In the S3 console, create two buckets, one for upload and one for permanent storage.
 For example `your-sharetribe-images` and `your-sharetribe-images-tmp`.